Interpretations of the cosmic ray secondary-to-primary ratios measured by DAMPE

 Malkov and Moskalenko proposed recently that the re-acceleration of GCRs by a close star, such as Epsilon Eridani, can well explain the observed bump structures of GCRs \cite{2021ApJ...911..151M,2022ApJ...933...78M}.
 This scenario predicts hardenings of both primary and secondary nuclei which were re-accelerated simultaneously.
-Different from the stachastic acceleration in the ISM described in the previous sub-section (where the impacts are mainly at low energies), this model mainly affects the GCR spectra above TV rigidities since low-energy re-accelerated particles are convected with the ISM and do not reach the solar system.
+Different from the stachastic acceleration in the ISM described in the previous sub-section (where the impacts are mainly at low energies, e.g., for rigidity below tens of GV), this model mainly affects the GCR spectra above TV rigidities since low-energy re-accelerated particles are convected with the ISM and do not reach the solar system.
 It thus gives bump-like features of the GCR spectra around 10 TV, explaining both the hardenings and consequent softenings of the spectra.

 The re-accelerated spectrum of a power-law background spectrum can be described as \cite{2022ApJ...933...78M}

 where $q({\mathcal R})=q_0 {\mathcal R}^{-\gamma}$ is the background GCR spectrum, ${\mathcal R}_0$ is a characteristic rigidity of the re-accelerated bump depending on the shock properties, ${\mathcal R}_L$ is the rigidity cutoff associated with the lateral losses, $\lambda=(r+2)/(r-1)$ with $r$ being the shock compression ratio.
 For the ``realistic'' model of Ref.~\cite{2022ApJ...933...78M}, the fitting to the proton spectrum gives ${\mathcal R}_0=5.9$ TV, ${\mathcal R}_L=224$ TV, $q=4.2$.
 The same parameters can be applied to other nuclei such as helium, boron, and carbon, and good consistencies with the data were shown \cite{2022ApJ...933...78M}.